AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 }
 ```

-Simply doing this change will not be enough.
+Simply making this change will not be enough.
 Trying to compile and run it will give you this error in both places where we try to print:

 ```
 Expression is 'async' but is not marked with 'await'
 ```

-This is beautiful, and it really shows you how deeply concurrency is implemented at the compiler level to save you from writing buggy concurrent code, and to save you the time from having to spend hours, days, months, or even years, to learn how to write concurrency safely yourself.
-I absolutely love the compiler integration, because it also shows you that all the concepts we have explored throughout these series, converge on this point, and we have the compiler helping us make sense of everything we learned so far.
+This is beautiful, and it really shows you how deeply concurrency is implemented at the compiler level to save you from writing buggy concurrent code.
+It can save you from having to spend hours, days, months, or even years, learning to write concurrent code safely yourself.
+I absolutely love the compiler integration, because it also shows you that all the concepts we have explored throughout this series converge.
+The compiler is helping us make sense of everything we learned so far.

 To fix that error, simply add `await` when you call `increment()`.